 You might find the bright lighting a bit of a shock when you go to the loo in the night and pull the light chord and, while it’s impossible to escape the embrace of the shower curtain in the morning, the twin drains ensure your suds flow away easily.

-Hot water (and space heating) come from the popular Truma Combi 4 gas/electric boiler, while it’s worth noting that the Adamo’s considerable equipment tally also includes a TV aerial, a 100W solar panel, a 110Ah leisure battery and 100-litre capacities for both fresh and waste water.
+Hot water (and space heating) come from the popular Truma Combi 4 gas/electric boiler, while it’s worth noting that the Adamo’s considerable equipment tally also includes a TV aerial, a 80W solar panel and 100-litre capacities for both fresh and waste water.
 The former is inboard for winterisation and, of course, the Adamo meets the Grade III standard for insulation.